This Tool Can Recover Permanently Deleted Files In Windows

 - You are able to use this method to delete some business documents to prevent file recovery to some extent: click "Start" button -> type keywords in target document name into the textbox of "Search programs and files" -> click "See more results" -> select all files you need to delete and execute deletion -> empty recycle bin -> use new files to cover the space originally taken up by deleted files -> set about disk defragmentation.

-If you are a Windows 8/8.1 user, the work to completely delete files in hard disk will become much easier since in the latest Win 8 system, there is an initialize computer function.
-It can enhance security of computer hard disk data so as to prevent others from recovering permanently deleted files easily with data recovery software.
+If you are a Windows 8/10 user, the work to completely delete files in hard disk will become much easier; that is because, in the latest Windows systems, there is an initialize computer function.
+It can enhance the security of computer hard disk data so as to prevent others from recovering permanently deleted files easily with data recovery software.

 The working principle of this feature is: writing data randomly into the hard disk with deleted files so that traces of the deleted files will be erased.
 This greatly increases the file recovery difficulty.